 - The High Room, built in 1655, with a fabulous plasterwork ceiling

 - The Cabinet Room - dating to the early 19th century, this chamber features Neapolitan cabinets painted with mythological beasts

 Please take time to visit All Saints church, directly across the road from the Hall.
-This delightful building dates to the 12th century, but much of what we see today is a result of 18th and 19th century rebuilding.
-Inside the church are memorials to generations of the Isham family, including a grandiose monument to Sir Justinan Isham (d.
+This delightful building dates to the 12th century, but much of what we see today is a result of 18th and 19th-century rebuilding.
+Inside the church are memorials to generations of the Isham family, including a grandiose monument to Sir Justinian Isham (d.
 1737) and a touching memorial to the infant John Isham (d.
 1638).